 Let's start with entry points.
 There are four general entry points into consulting: after graduating undergraduate, after graduating from a graduate program, transitioning from industry and joining as a senior industry hire.
 The vast majority of all people entering consulting tend to join from one of the first two entry points:

-After undergraduate: This is the second largest feeder into consulting firms, and it's larger for certain firms which tend to hire much more undergrad talent.
-For example, of the strategy firms, Bain tends to hire many more undergrads than McKinsey or BCG, despite it being a smaller firm.
+After undergraduate: this is the second largest feeder into consulting firms, and it's larger for certain firms which tend to hire much more undergrad talent.
+For example, of the strategy firms, Bain tends to hire relatively more undergrads than McKinsey or BCG, despite it being a smaller firm.
 Also, Accenture and Deloitte, tend to hire larger analyst cohorts than any of their strategy peers.
-Of course, this is due to the firm profiles we discussed when reviewing the different types of consulting firms.
+This delta in hiring preferences stems from the firm profiles we discussed when reviewing the different types of consulting firms.

-Just because the above two routes are the statistically likely ways to enter consulting, they aren't the only way!
+While the two routes above represent the bulk of new hires, they aren't the only way!
 In fact, as the firms continue to expand and grow (as discussed in the prior section) these entry points are becoming more common because firms need 1) more industry experts and 2) more people well versed in implementation work as they push into those fields (particularly McKinsey and BCG who are new to that space).
 Look for this category of new hires to grow significantly in the next decade.

 |Experience level||Working years||Title||Compensation|